 Prepares a progress report to be presented at executive board meetings or at the state convention upon the request of the state president.

 Prepares a written biennial report in duplicate.
 One copy is given to the state president by the date set by the president in even-numbered years.
-The other copy is included in the committee notebook to be passed on to the new committee chairman.
+The other copy is included in the committee notebook to be passed on to the new committee chair.

 Reports at the state convention upon the request of the state president.